 Opinion.
-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the Corporation as of June 30, 2019, the changes in financial position and cash flows thereof for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the Corporation as of June 30, 2020 and 2019, the changes in financial position and cash flows thereof for the years then ended in accordance with accounting principles generally accepted in the United States of America.

 Emphasis of Matter.

-As discussed in Note 1, the financial statements present only Florida Foundation Seed Producers, Inc. and do not purport to, and do not, present fairly the financial position of the University of Florida, as of June 30, 2019 and the respective changes in financial position, or cash flows thereof for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+As discussed in Note 1, the financial statements present only Florida Foundation Seed Producers, Inc. and do not purport to, and do not, present fairly the financial position of the University of Florida, as of June 30, 2020 and 2019, the respective changes in financial position, or the cash flows thereof for the years then ended in accordance with accounting principles generally accepted in the United States of America.
 Our opinion is not modified with respect to this matter.